0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 ### 6. Check the result of the exchange

 The request will open up a MetaMask window where you can confirm the transaction.
-You can see estimate of how much gas you will pay.
+You can see an estimate of how much gas you will pay.
 Click `Confirm` to send the transaction.

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>